top of page

 Ron DeStefano - Tenor

-Ron is excited to rejoin the Florida music scene "snowbird-style" after spending the last 25 years based solely in New York City.
+Ron is in the Florida music scene "snowbird-style" after spending the last 25 years based solely in New York City.
+He has sung with Espressivo since 2022.
 Born in Clewiston and raised in Royal Palm Beach, he found his way into choral music as an eager student at Cardinal Newman, earning gas money by working three church services every Sunday (two as a professional chorister at Bethesda-By-The-Sea in Palm Beach and afternoons accompanying the youth choir at St. Rita's Church in Wellington).
 Private lessons with former Dreyfoos educator Arlene Sparks led to acceptance at Florida State University, where he graduated Phi Beta Kappa with degrees in Vocal Music and Chemistry.
 On the national stage, Ron appeared opposite Academy Award nominee Theodore Bikel in the Broadway tour of Fiddler on the Roof, and his acting resumé includes roles at some of the most well-reputed venues in the US including New York City's Lincoln Center (Babes in Toyland), Connecticut's Goodspeed Opera House (No, No, Nanette) and New Jersey's Paper Mill Playhouse (Rodgers and Hammerstein's Cinderella).
 His current endeavors include running two entertainment companies: EPIC Arts Management (a talent agency) and Extraordinary Performers In Concert, a production house responsible for four acts familiar to South Florida audiences - Two on Tap, Shades of Bublé, NYC3, and Bachelors of Broadway.

 Karen Fowler - Soprano